CelliesProjects/aquacontrol32/README.md

 <br>You can then use the Espressif SmartConfig app or the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) to setup your Aquacontrol WiFi connction.
 - If after 5 minutes SmartConfig has not connected your device will reboot.
 This is a failsafe for home power outs and slow booting modems/routers.

+Note: ESP32s can only connect to a 2.4Ghz WiFi network.
+Connect your phone to a 2.4Ghz network before starting the SmartConfig app.

 #### Log files

 By default log files are not generated.